 I graduated from Shandong Agricultural University.
-After one year study, with the help of Prof. Aijun QU and Prof. Fangqiang ZHENG, I got a chance for 2-year joint education at the Institute of Plant Protection, Chinese Academy of Agricultural Science.
-At first, my job was doing some basic ecological and molecular experiments (e.g. raising cotton bollworms to detect Cry1Ac toxin resistance; DNA/RNA exaction; RT-PCR).
-Until December 2017, I received a 15-sample RNA-Seq analysis project from my senior fellow and then, I began self-learning on RNA-Seq analysis (without reference genome).
+After one year of study, with the help of Prof. Aijun QU and Prof. Fangqiang ZHENG, I got a chance for 2-year joint education at the Institute of Plant Protection, Chinese Academy of Agricultural Science.
+At first, my job entailed doing basic ecological and molecular experiments (e.g., raising cotton bollworms to detect Cry1Ac toxin resistance; DNA/RNA exaction; RT-PCR).
+Until December 2017, I received a 15-sample RNA-Seq analysis project from my senior fellow, and then I began self-learning RNA-Seq analysis (without reference genome).

 It is never a smooth ride.
-As the only bioinformatics learner in my lab, I have no programming background, no concept about NGS, and no computing resources etc. But what I have is patience and perseverance.
-I started from learning NGS sequencing development and knew how the raw data was produced.
-I read R and Shell tutorials to learn how to write codes.
-Thanks to Bioconductor for providing so much helpful vignettes about RNA-Seq downstream analysis and visualization.
-At last, the analysis were completed in 40 days and I made my first heatmap just using codes (still remember the exciting moment)!
+As the only bioinformatics learner in my lab, I have no programming background, no concept about NGS, no computing resources, etc. But what I have is patience and perseverance.
+I started by learning NGS sequencing development and knew how the raw data was produced.
+I read R and Shell tutorials to learn how to program.
+Thanks to Bioconductor for providing helpful vignettes about RNA-Seq downstream analysis and visualization.
+At last, the study was completed in 40 days, and I made my first heatmap using codes (I still remember the exciting moment)!

-From then on, I found the love of diving into bioinformatics filed.
-In such a moment, I felt that I was a magician and could help others to turn fussy file into fancy figure.
-On June 21, 2019, I graduated with master degree with a dissertation on Helicoverpa armigera RNA-Seq analysis.
+I found the love of diving into the bioinformatics field from then on.
+At such a moment, I felt that I was a magician and could help others to turn a fussy file into a fancy figure.
+On June 21, 2019, I graduated with a master’s degree with a dissertation on Helicoverpa armigera RNA-Seq analysis.

-From June to December in 2019, I worked in Jimmy’s company (JM Bio) in Zhuhai, of course, with my girlfriend Xiaojie (she is the R programming lecturer).
-I focused on single-cell analysis and keep track of the development in this cutting-edge filed.
+From June to December 2019, I worked in Jimmy’s company (JM Bio) in Zhuhai, of course, with my girlfriend Xiaojie (she is the R programming lecturer).
+I focused on single-cell analysis and kept track of the development in this cutting-edge field.

-Now, I am a research assistant in University of Macau focusing on epigenomics (ChIP-Seq + RNA-Seq) meanwhile pursuing a doctorate.
-I gained experience in handling the RNA-Seq (with or without reference genome), ChIP-Seq, scRNA analysis and public database use like GEO, TCGA.
-Also I have a great interest in WES, microarray, ATAC-Seq.
-In the future, I would like to integrate my scripts into much standard pilelines in my github.
+On Jan 10, 2020, I applied for a research assistant at the University of Macau, focusing on epigenomics (ChIP-Seq + RNA-Seq) while pursuing a doctorate.
+I gained experience handling the RNA-Seq (with or without reference genome), ChIP-Seq, scRNA analysis, and public database use like GEO and TCGA.
+Also, I have a great interest in WES, microarray, and ATAC-Seq.

-According to my own learning curve, I care much about open bioinformatics communication and sharing community.
-I frequently share my ideas, tips and knowledge in my Jianshu Web (started from 2018.6.5).
-For now, I have written 350+ articles over 700,000+ words.
-But unfortunately, due to the unproper management of Jianshu, I have to give up this platform with mixed feelings.
+I care much about open bioinformatics communication and sharing community according to my own learning curve.
+I frequently share my ideas, tips, and knowledge on my Jianshu Web (started on 2018.6.5).
+For now, I have written 350+ articles and over 700,000+ words.
+But unfortunately, due to the improper management of Jianshu, I have to give up this platform with mixed feelings.

-To record our learning progress, my girlfriend (Xiao Jie) and I (Yunze) started the Wechat Official Account “ 生信星球"(Bioinfoplanet) on May 11, 2018 and that is why my website’s domain is called “jieandze1314”.
+To record our learning progress, my girlfriend (Xiao Jie) and I (Yunze) started the Wechat Official Account “ 生信星球"(Bioinfoplanet) on May 11, 2018, and that is why my website’s domain is called “jieandze1314”.
 Now, she is my wife.
-Hand in hand, till grow old with you.
+Hand in hand, till growing old with you.